 Top vs. Other

 Apply the "Top vs. Other" segment to your statistics tables to find out where your ad appeared on Google's search results pages and search partners' pages.
 Segmenting your data by "Top vs. Other" can help you optimize your search campaigns to serve your ads on the parts of the page that perform best for you.

 How to interpret the data

-- Google search: Other -- Any AdWords text ads that don't appear directly above Google search results are categorized as "Google search: Other."
+- Google search: Other— Any Google Ads text ads that don't appear directly above Google search results are categorized as "Google search: Other."

 - Search partners— As of October 2020 Search partners no longer distinguish between Top vs. Other, and all Search partner data will be labeled in one segment.
 You may still see "Search partners: Top," which includes data from before October 2020.